 Fruit, Vegetables, and Herbs

 - Be on the outlook for the pecan weevil.
-The pecan weevil usually emerges from the soil in early August after significant rainfall.
+The pecan weevil usually emerges from the soil in early August after a significant rainfall.
 Treatments should begin the first of August after a rainfall.
 Drench the trunk and lower limbs with insecticide (Sevin).

 - Order seeds for your fall vegetable garden.

-- To grow your own transplants, start the seed of broccoli, kale, collard, cabbage, Chinese cabbage, and cauliflower in containers of potting soil this month.
+- To grow your own transplants, start seed of broccoli, kale, collard, cabbage, Chinese cabbage, and cauliflower in containers of potting soil this month.

 - Sow parsley seed direct in the garden or in containers.
 Soak seed in warm water for 6 to 8 hours before sowing.